shdlabs/SSTorytime/docs/searchN4L.md

 Looking for relevant nodes by start
 --------------------------------------------------
 Search separately by start,..
-XXX select NPtr from Node where S LIKE '%start%' AND chap LIKE '%multi%' found 1 possible relevant nodes:
+found 1 possible relevant nodes:

 #1 (search start => start)